Previous Next

 Auxillary Cryostasis Bay, Farik and Nalima

-Posted on Fri Mar 22nd, 2024 @ 1:39pm by Captain Remy Johansen & Lieutenant JG Malcom Beckett M.D. & Lieutenant Commander Maxun Spello & Lieutenant Dr. J.R McEntyre, M.D.
+Posted on Fri Mar 22nd, 2024 @ 1:39pm by Captain Remy Johansen & Lieutenant JG Malcolm Beckett M.D. & Commander Maxun Spello & Lieutenant Dr. J.R McEntyre, M.D.

 2,797 words; about a 14 minute read